 \section{Acknowledgments}

 We thank the members of SODA Lab and MaiNLP labs from LMU Munich, and the members of the Social Data Science Group from University of Mannheim for their constructive feedback.
-Xinpeng Wang and Barbara Plank were funded by ERC Consolidator Grant DIALECT (101043235).
-Markus Herklotz and Matthias Assenmacher were funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under the National Research Data Infrastructure – NFDI 27/1 - 460037581.
+Xinpeng Wang and Barbara Plank are supported by ERC Consolidator Grant DIALECT (101043235).
+Markus Herklotz and Matthias Assenmacher are supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under the National Research Data Infrastructure – NFDI 27/1 - 460037581.